 “We hope and pray that there will be no more,” Sgt.
 Bill Miller told reporters Wednesday evening.

 There were 18 people on the bus, which was from Statesville, North Carolina, officials said.
 It was carrying senior adults who attend Front Street Baptist Church in Statesville.

-Fourteen people were injured, the highway patrol said.
+Fourteen others were injured, some critically, authorities said.

 After the bus went out of control, it struck the westbound Chevrolet Tahoe and the tractor-trailer, officials said.
 The tractor-trailer caught fire.

 Miller said eight of the injured were listed as critical, two as serious and four as stable at the University of Tennessee Medical Center.